mothur/mothur.github.io/_wiki/plant_associated.md

 ### standing\_water\_regm

-Treatment involving an exposure to standing water during a plant\'s life span, types can be flood water or standing water; can include multiple regimens
+Treatment involving an exposure to standing water during a plant's life span, types can be flood water or standing water; can include multiple regimens